-- 1. Start the X server software. - 2.
-Configure the security settings of the X server software to permit remote hosts to display X applications on the local system. - 3.
-Connect to the remote system where you want to install the software and start a terminal session on that system, for example, an X terminal (xterm). - 4.
+- Start the X server software. - Configure the security settings of the X server software to permit remote hosts to display X applications on the local system. - Connect to the remote system where you want to install the software and start a terminal session on that system, for example, an X terminal (xterm). - 4.
 If you are not logged in as the root user on the remote system, then enter the following command to switch user to root:

 '''

-$ su - root
+$ sudo sh

 password:

-#

 '''